unital/tempe/docs/source/user_guide/examples.rst

 Some examples use additional modules to provide fonts and data that are not installed by the usual `mip` install.
-You will either need to install the directories `example_fonts` and `data` on your device manually, or use the `ci.deploy_to_device` command as discussed in Development Installation.
+You will either need to install the directories `example_fonts` and `data` on your device manually, or use the `ci.deploy_to_device` command as discussed in Installation, Development Installation.

 The `tempe_config` Module
 -------------------------